adamhatton/quizle/README.md

 As the front end of this website was built using ReactJS, a number of the components created are reusable:

 - Asset.js - renders a loading spinner, or a question mark icon with a message.
-It is used in several places across the site, including where API calls are made for data to show a loading spinner, and in instances where no results are found to show a message to the user (such as an invalid search, or on a profile page for someone who has not completed any quizzes).
+It is used in several places across the site, including showing a loading spinner where API calls are made, and in instances where no results are found to show a message to the user (such as an invalid search, or on a profile page for someone who has not completed any quizzes).
 - Avatar.js - displays a user's profile image and some optional text.
 It is used in the Navbar, on the Quiz page next to the creator's name, in the comments component to show the user's profile image next to their comments, and on the profile page itself.
 There is an optional height property that allows it to be sized differently based on the use case.
-- MessageModal.js - displays a confirmation message that is passed to it as a pop-up modal.
+- MessageModal.js - A pop-up modal that displays a confirmation message which has been passed as a property.
 It is used to confirm user actions in various places, such as submitting the Quiz Edit form, deleting a quiz, editing a profile, and changing a username/password.
 - MoreDropdown.js - provides a dropdown menu with some additional actions a user can take, such as editing and deleting.
 This is used on the quiz page, the comments component, and on the profile page.
 It allows the owner of the relevant component to see the options for editing and deleting.
 - Timer.js - renders a countdown timer based on a provided number of seconds and control properties.
 This component is only used within the Quiz component, but due to how it is designed it could theoretically be used elsewhere if a timer is needed.
 - QuizTile.js - displays a tile containing the key information for a quiz that links to that quiz's page.
 This component is used on the Home page to display quizzes, and on the profile page to show quizzes that a user has created or completed.